-If your score is hitting 75 or higher, you’re improving your technical skills at an optimal rate.
-When comparing yourself to others, a score above 75 means your skill execution is better than others your height and speed.
-Remember that 'eliteswimmers' have the best combination of metrics; they are not necessarily the highest scorers in individual metrics.
+If your athletes' score is hitting 75 or higher, they’re improving their technical skills at an optimal rate.
+When compared to others, a score above 75 means their skill execution is better than other athletes of similar height and speed.
+Remember that 'elite swimmers' have the best combination of metrics; they are not necessarily the highest scorers in individual metrics.

 TritonWear Focus has over 30 metrics divided into 3 phases: the transition phase, the underwater phase and the overwater phase.
 Similar to strokes, each phase is weighted differently because the amount of time spent in each phase varies greatly.
 Transitions, for example, only amount to about 5-10% of the workout.
 While overwater and underwater are weighted depending on how much time the athletes spent OW versus UW during each workout.
 It's quite common for 20% of the workout to be UW for short-course while for long-course, it's usually even lower.

 Transitions.
 Turns and push-offs are part of the transitions.
 In the Focus Score, you’re able to track performance using these Focus metrics: Transition Time, Turn Time, Push Time, Puch Max Acceleration and Push Strength.

 Underwater.
 After the transition phase, we move into the underwater portion of the swim.
 In the underwater phase, you’re able to track performance using several different Focus metrics like Push Depth, Time Underwater, Speed Underwater, Percent Underwater, and Max Depth Underwater.

 Overwater.
 Last is the overwater phase.
 In this phase, you can track performance using the following Focus metrics: Stroke Rate, Distance Per Stroke, Stroke Index, Swolf, Overwater Time, and Overwater Speed.